Jinyuchensunny/BookManage-backend/README.md

 # bookmanage-springboot
-A book management system based on springboot
+A book management system based on springboot-backend

 - Get all book categories
 - Find all books by book classification number